 - Confectioner's sugar: This is the base of the frosting.
 You do not need to sift the confectioner's sugar before mixing it with the other frosting ingredients.

 - Butter: There is butter in each element of this recipe (the dough, the filling, and the frosting).
-For the softened butter in the filling and frosting, it is important that this is truly softened at room temperature.
+For the softened butter in the filling and frosting, it's important this is truly softened at room temperature.
 Butter that is too hard (too cold) or too melted (too warm) will not work well.

 See full recipe below for detailed directions.